stomp-js/ng2-stompjs/docs-src/SockJS.md

 ## Notes

 - It is an initial release.
-- The configuration overrides the `url` to be used a `socketProvider` function.
-It will be streamlined in next minor release.
+- Instead of a `url` in the default form, you need to pass it as a `socketProvider` function.
+It will be streamlined in a future release.
 - Please read notes on SockJS support of the underlying library at https://stomp-js.github.io/stomp-websocket/codo/extra/docs-src/sockjs.md.html
-- When developing the SockJS code, please adjust the unit tests to use SockJS.
-- Unit testes may occasionally fail in SockJS.
-It is because of limitations of SockJS around allowing only one SockJS connection at a time.
-Usually this should not affect your usage of the library.

 ## Usage